joanms/unicorn-attractor/README.md

 6. Ensure that a message displays saying 'You have already upvoted this bug'.
 7. Ensure that the upvote is listed on the user's profile page.

+##### Commenting on Bugs
+1. Navigate to the page giving details of a single bug.
+2. Click on the Add a Comment button.
+3. Enter a comment in the form that appears.
+4. Click the Submit Comment button.
+5. Ensure that the comment appears in the Comments panel with the correct user and date details.

 #### Features

 ##### Requesting Features
 1. Navigate to feature report form.
 2. Enter text in both fields and click "Request Feature".
-3. Ensure that the feature appears in list_features.html.
+3. Ensure that the feature appears on the page listing all requested features.
-4. Click on "View Details" for the bug in list_features.html and ensure that a page with its details appears.
+4. Click on "View Details" for the bug on the page listing all requested features and ensure that a page with its details appears.
-5. Ensure that the feature is listed on the profile page of the user that submitted it.
+5. Ensure that the feature is listed on the profile page of the user who submitted it.

 ##### Viewing Feature Details
 1. Click on the "More Details" button of a feature on the page listing reported bugs.